-The Hackathon for Early Care and Education, sponsored by the United Way of Greater Knoxville, will bring creators, planners, developers, logisticians, marketers, agencies, and others together to find solutions to the question: “What will it take to increase access to mental health support for young children and the adults that care for them?”
+The Hackathon for Early Care and Education, sponsored by the United Way of Greater Knoxville, brought creators, planners, developers, logisticians, marketers, agencies, and others together to find solutions to the question: “What will it take to increase access to mental health support for young children and the adults that care for them?”

 New data suggests that Tennessee’s children are in the midst of a mental healthcare crisis.
 The state reports that children struggling with depression and anxiety have reached unprecedented levels and Tennessee has been ranked 36th nationally for child well-being.
 United Way of Greater Knoxville has determined that community alignment around early care and education, specifically mental healthcare access, is an urgent need.